 Rnd 1 (RS): Ch 1, (1 sc, ch 1, 1 sc) in first st (this is the first corner), sc in each sc across top row.
 (1 sc, ch 1, 1 sc) in next corner.
 Sc evenly around entire blanket, working (1 sc, ch 1, 1 sc) in each remaining corner.
 Join with sl st to first sc.

 Rnd 2 (RS): Ch 2 (does NOT count as hdc), hdc in same st as joining and each sc around, working 3 hdc in each corner ch-1 sp.
 Fasten off.
-Weave in ends.
+Weave in ends with a yarn needle.

 *Pattern for personal use only.
 Please do NOT distribute copies of this pattern and do NOT sell copies of this pattern.
 You may sell finished items that you make using this pattern, but you are required to credit the original pattern/designer as follows: Made using a pattern from Kountingsheep by Jenny Galusha-Luna: http://kountingsheep.com